LORTEY/Mafia-gui-engine/README.md

-A python graphical engine for playing mafia with friends.
+A python graphical application for playing mafia with friends.
 My first gui application.